craigtaub/craigtaub.dev/src/markdown-pages/under-the-hood-of-graphql.md

 `loadSchemaSync`

-- Point this to the source to load schema from and it returns a `GraphQLSchema`.
+- Point this to the source to load your schema from and it returns a `GraphQLSchema`.

 [`addResolversToSchema`](https://github.com/ardatan/graphql-tools/blob/master/packages/schema/src/addResolversToSchema.ts#L36)

-- Takes `GraphQLSchema` and `resolvers` then returns an updated `GraphQLSchema`.
+- Takes a `GraphQLSchema` and `resolvers` then returns an updated `GraphQLSchema`.

 #### apollo-server